fungenomics/NB-FOXR2/code/09-ChIP.md

          format = "bed")
 ```

-Take the intersecting peaks between the n=2 FOXR2 CUT&RUN and ATAC:
+Get a bed file with intersecting peaks between the n=2 FOXR2 CUT&RUN
+and ATAC, for IGV:

 ```r